Optimal quantization with branched optimal transport distances: Introduction

-for some constants $c_1,c_2>0$ that do not depend on $N$. \end{thm} The new technical result that allows to prove our uniformity results is given in \Cref{thm:holderz}, and gives a uniform Hölder control of the so-called \textit{landscape function}, a substitute for classical Kantorovich potentials in Branched Transport theory.
-Recall that classical Optimal Transport theory, so-called Kantorovich duality allow to transform the problem to a dual version based on Kantorovich potentials (see e.g. \cite{santambrogioOTAM}).
-In turn, Kantorovich potentials can be used to show that for optimal quantization with cost $|x-y|^p$ interfaces of the quantization cells are straight (see e.g. in \cite{merigot2021optimal}).
+We follow the general strategy of \cite{gruberOptimumQuantizationIts2004}, which entails major extra difficulties.
+A crucial new technical result is established in \Cref{thm:holderz}, where we give a uniform Hölder control of the so-called \emph{landscape function}, a substitute for classical Kantorovich potentials in branched transport theory.
+Recall that in classical optimal transport theory, so-called Kantorovich duality allows to transform the problem into a dual version based on Kantorovich potentials (see e.g. \cite[Chapter~1]{santambrogioOptimalTransportApplied2015}).
+In turn, Kantorovich potentials can be used to show that for optimal quantization with cost $\abs{x-y}^p$ interfaces of the quantization cells are straight (see e.g. in \cite{merigotOptimalTransportDiscretization2021}).

-In Branched Transport there is no precise analogue of Kantorovich duality, but optimal Kantorovich potentials have a partial analogue in the landscape function.
-As a reference for the single-source landscape function $z_{\tplan P^x}$ (corresponding to case $N=1$ in our notation) see e.g. \cite{pegonFractalShapeOptimization2019} and references therein.
-The basic properties of $z_{\tplan P^x}$ are recalled in \Cref{properties_landscape}.
-For general $N$, in \Cref{thm:holderz} we prove the following result, for which need a weaker property of a quantizer to be \emph{mass-optimal}, i.e. we require it to be a minimizer restricted to the class of measures for which the support of the quantizer competitors is kept fixed but the masses are allowed to vary.
+In branched transport there is no useful analogue of Kantorovich duality, but optimal Kantorovich potentials have a partial analogue in the landscape function, which is in particular a (upper) first variation of the branched transport distance $\mathbf d^\alpha$.
+As a reference for the single-source landscape function $z_{\tplan P}$ (corresponding to case $N=1$ in our notation) see e.g. \cite{santambrogioOptimalChannelNetworks2007,brancoliniHolderRegularityLandscape2011}.
+Its basic properties are recalled in \Cref{properties_landscape}.
+For general $N\geq 1$, in \Cref{thm:holderz} we prove the following result, which holds for quantizers that are \emph{mass-optimal}, a condition that is weaker than optimality and only requires the quantizer to be optimal among measures with a fixed support but with varying masses (see \Cref{def:mass-optimal}).